dfir-iris/iris-web/CONFIGURATION.md

 ### Azure Key Vault
 The first option that is checked is the Azure Key Vault.
 In order to use this the `AZURE.KEY_VAULT_NAME` should be specified.

-Since Azure Key Vault does not support dots and underscores you should remove this from the configuration name.
-For example: `POSTGRES.USER` becomes `POSTGRESUSER`.
+Since Azure Key Vault does not support underscores you should remove this from the configuration name.
+For example: `POSTGRES_USER` becomes `POSTGRESUSER`.

 ### Environment Variables
 The second option is using environment variables, which gives the most amount of flexibility.
-Environment variables do not use a dot, so `POSTGRES.USER` becomes `POSTGRES_USER`

 ### Config.ini
 The last and fallback option is the config.ini.
 Within the project there is a `config.model.ini`, which is not used but gives the example how the file should look like.
 If the application is started with the environment variable `DOCKERIZED=1` then the `config.docker.ini` is loaded, otherwhise the `config.priv.ini` is loaded.